LassoSoft/LassoGuide/lasso_guide_source/operations/command-line-tools.rst

 .. envvar:: LASSOSERVER_DOCUMENT_ROOT

    If this variable is set by the web server, lassoserver will use this path instead of the standard :envvar:`DOCUMENT_ROOT` to serve files from.
-Can be useful when using Apache's ``VirtualDocumentRoot`` or ``UserDir`` features.
-   In the example below, Apache will serve any of the folder names in "/srv/lasso/sites/" as virtual hosts, and Lasso will use the value of :envvar:`LASSOSERVER_DOCUMENT_ROOT` as the host document root.
+This can be useful when using Apache's ``VirtualDocumentRoot`` or ``UserDir`` features.
+In the example below, Apache will serve any of the folder names in "/srv/lasso/sites/" as virtual hosts, and Lasso will use the value of :envvar:`LASSOSERVER_DOCUMENT_ROOT` as each host's document root.

    .. code-block:: apacheconf

       <VirtualHost *:80>
           ServerName admin.local
           VirtualDocumentRoot "/srv/lasso/sites/%1"
           RewriteEngine on
           RewriteRule ^ - [E=LASSOSERVER_DOCUMENT_ROOT:/srv/lasso/sites/%{HTTP_HOST}]
       </VirtualHost>